Mikoyan-Gurevich MiG-15: Defection

 A North Korean pilot, Lieutenant Kenneth H. Rowe (born No Kum-Sok) defected at Kimpo Air Base on 21 September 1953.
 After landing he claimed to be unaware of the US$100,000 reward.
 This MiG-15 was minutely inspected and was test flown by several test pilots, including Chuck Yeager.
 Yeager reported in his autobiography the MiG-15 had dangerous handling faults and claimed that during a visit to the USSR, Soviet pilots were incredulous he had dived in it, this supposedly being very hazardous.
+No informed the Americans that spins in the aircraft were considered very dangerous, and that the KPAF instructed pilots to eject if unable to recover from a spin within three turns.
+Remarking on the MiG-15's unforgiving behavior, particularly in the hands of an inexperienced pilot, Yeager characterized it as a "flying booby trap".
 Lieutenant No's aircraft is now on display at the National Museum of the United States Air Force near Dayton, Ohio.

 The Cold War

 During the 1950s, the MiG-15s of the USSR and their Warsaw Pact allies on many occasions, intercepted aircraft of the NATO air forces performing reconnaissance near or inside their territory; such incidents sometimes ended with aircraft of one side or the other being shot down.
 The known incidents where the MiG-15 was involved include: